DIY Easy Ikea Micke Desk Drawer Makeover

 You might also love these other furniture ideas: Trofast IKEA Hack: Installing a door to hide the messy drawers, Gamer Room Decor: Our Office-Guest Room Makeover, and DIY Vintage Buffet Makeover using Chalk Paint.

-The problem was that I don’t really like the orange color but since it was free, I thought that I might be able to transform it and make it more me by changing the color a little bit and who knows something else?
+The problem with this piece was that I don’t really like the orange color but since it was free, I thought that I might be able to transform it and make it more me by changing the color a little bit and who knows something else?

 I’ve heard so many times that chalk paint is the best paint because you don’t even need to prime or sand so I thought that would be my first go.